I got my first taste of intercontinental travel when I was 13 and visited England for a family reunion.

 Throughout our relationship, Sam and I have made travel a priority—both with our time and our finances.
 This meant limiting spending in other areas, such as eating at restaurants, going to movies, or buying new clothes.
 But the experiences we’ve had traveling far outweigh anything we’ve sacrificed.

-While there are SO many benefits of traveling, here are just a few.
+While there are SO many benefits, here are just a few reasons everyone should travel.

 1. Travel broadens your perspective